Chicago Stock Exchange Arch: History

 The arch as installed on the bottom center of the longer façade the Chicago Stock Exchange building.

 The arch was sculpted by Dankmar Adler and Louis Sullivan in 1893 for the Chicago Stock Exchange building.
-Prior to the building's demolition, the entryway arch and the trading floor were saved for preservation by the Art Institute of Chicago.
+Prior to the building's demolition in 1972, the entryway arch and the trading floor were saved for preservation by the Art Institute of Chicago.
 Other architecturally significant fixtures and pieces from the exchange were preserved, including a staircase saved by The Met Fifth Avenue, and a baluster saved by the Kirkland Museum of Fine & Decorative Art.
+The building itself was replaced by 30 North LaSalle.

-A 1974 donation of $520,000 by Walter E. Heller Foundation, whose company purchase the Exchange and replaced it with the Heller International Building, allowed for the preservation and reinstallation of the arch and former trading floor.
+A 1974 donation of $520,000 by Walter E. Heller Foundation allowed for the preservation and reinstallation of the arch and former trading floor.
 The arch was installed outside the Art Institute of Chicago's east entrance in 1977.

 The arch is presently located outside of the Modern Wing of the Art Institute.
 During the three-and-a-half-year construction of the Modern Wing, the arch had to be shrouded in fabric mesh and scaffolding to protect it from possible construction damage.